chaoticbob/GraphicsExperiments/projects/raytracing/README.md

 This experiment builds off of **raytracing_basic**.

 D3D12 Notes:
-* Does not use a root signature
+* Does not use a local root signature

 ## sphereflake
 ![alt text](../../images/screenshots/raytracing/sphereflake.png?raw=true)